SPECIAL CONCERT

 Forsythe will be accompanied by the Pacific Baroque Orchestra from Vancouver, directed by Alexander Weimann.

-In addition to the Handel works, the program will also include the world premiere of Métis composer Pat Carrabré’s “The Mother Tree” based on Suzane Simard’s novel “Finding the mother tree”.
+In addition to the Handel works, the program will also include the world premiere of Métis composer Patrick Carrabré’s “The Mother Tree” based on Suzanne Simard’s book “Finding the mother tree”.

 “Forsythe possesses a jaw-dropping facility . . . [and] sang with a shimmering tone and a fine ear to the emotional content of the Handel arias that she presented.”